webclinic017/djag-scheduler/README.md

 ## Overview

-- Djag scheduler associates scheduling information with celery tasks
+- Djag scheduler associates scheduling information with the celery tasks
 - The task schedule is persisted in the database using Django ORM
-- Djag scheduler allows for defining task dependencies
+- Djag scheduler supports task dependencies
 - Djag scheduler can handle misfire events
 - The schedules can be managed through the Django admin interface
+- Djag scheduler adopts event driven approach

 ## Quick Setup